Sharmaine D Barnes, LMFT, CEAP

 In the movie Boyz n the Hood Ice-Cube's character (Dough boy) poured his malt liquor on the ground in honor of his murdered brother Ricky played by Morris Chestnut.
 I believe this is a practice passed down from our African ancestors.
 Additionally, based on a Huffpost article, it appears that the pouring of libations also has a connection to Christianity.

 Libation means the act of pouring a liquid, most often wine, in sacrifice on the ground, on a ritual object, or on a victim, in honor of some deity.
-The African The traditional worshippers in Ghana pour libations to their gods and ancestors.
+The traditional worshippers in Ghana pour libations to their gods and ancestors.

 There are three main religions in Ghana.
 They are the Christian religion, Islam and the African traditional religion also known in some places as ancestral worship.
 Among the different religions in Ghana, the Christians believe in God, the Muslims believe in Allah, and